 Wednesday, January 8, 2025

-My family (my Mom, Dad, younger sister and brother, me, and my grandfather) moved from Lafayette, Indiana to Madison Wisconsin in 1960 for a year.
+In thinking back to 1960 and my time in Wisconsin, that year changed the direction of my life more than I thought at the time.
+My family (my mom, dad, younger sister Laurie and younger brother Greg, me, and my grandfather Smith) moved from Lafayette, Indiana to Madison, Wisconsin in 1960 for a year.
 I was 15.
 My Dad took courses toward a Ph.D. at the University of Wisconsin.
 We moved into a 2 bedroom graduate student housing apartment in the fall of 1960.
-I slept with my grandfather in one room, my sister and brother in the other room and my Mom and Dad in a rollout bed in the living room.
+I slept with my 87-year-old grandfather in single beds in one room, my sister and brother in a bunk bed in the other room and my mom and dad in a rollout bed in the living room.
 There was a small dining room and kitchen.
 It was a huge downsize from our two-story, four-bedroom house in Lafayette and yet I have good memories of that year.

 I enrolled as a sophomore at Madison West High School.
-Most of the kids there were from families connected to the university and I soon learned they were very academically motivated.
+Most of the kids there were from families connected to the University of Wisconsin and I soon learned they were very academically motivated.
 I had spent my 9th-grade year in Lafayette focused mostly on sports and was maybe a C+ student.
 During my first month at Madison West, I remember noticing all my classmates studying hard and being prepared for each class.
 I failed my first Latin and geometry tests and feared being ineligible for sports.
 I started doing homework, studying, and reviewing past material daily.
 By late October I was passing all tests and beginning to feel a rhythm academically.
 As the semester neared the end I learned there would be a finals week and the tests would account in some cases for up to half the course grade.
 I was unprepared and scared.
 A neighbor had left for a holiday and I got to use their apartment to study for finals.
 I spent three full days studying and ended with a 3.2 out of a 4.0 grade average.
+For the first time, I realized academic success was not simply a matter of intelligence.
+It required preparation, discipline, and daily effort.

 I went out for the football team and soon started as an end on the sophomore team.
 Toward the end of the season, I was promoted to the varsity, playing with Tim Van Galder, who went on to star as quarterback for Iowa State and later play professionally for the St. Louis Cardinals football team.
 I knew then I wanted to play quarterback.